 "When I joined Time To Change I was unemployed, bored, lonely, depressed.
 I'm now married, I have just completed a clinical psychology degree, I've helped run an event, I've trained volunteers, I've given speeches next to important people.
 There is no end to the benefits I've had from this experience...no end."

-Initiatives and activities that sit within this category give people with lived experience the opportunity to shape and develop our work; this includes what is prioritised and how it is planned, delivered and evaluated.
-In other words people are influencing decision making, this could be through completing a survey, taking part in a focus group, contributing to decision-making on an advisory group or leading a project.
+Initiatives and activities within this category give people with lived experience the opportunity to shape and develop our work; this includes what is prioritised and how it is planned, delivered and evaluated.
+In other words people are influencing decision making.
+This could be through completing a survey, taking part in a focus group, contributing to decision-making on an advisory group or leading a project.

-Initiatives and activities that are in this category give people with lived experience the opportunity to work alongside us in a practical way to achieve our aims.
-People might volunteer at an event sharing their experience of mental health problems, share their stories as part of a training session, support out online campaigns.
+Initiatives and activities in this category give people with lived experience the opportunity to work alongside us in a practical way to achieve our aims.
+People might volunteer at an event sharing their experience of mental health problems, share their stories as part of a training session or support our online campaigns.

-This relates to the skills, experience, confidence and networks that people can develop through influencing and participation activities.
-Every influencing and participation activity at Mind should support individuals to develop their leadership skills in some way.
-The aim is that everyone has an opportunity to grow through their influencing and participation experience at Mind which supports their wellbeing, career development and ability to effectively contribute to other mental health work nationally and locally.
+This relates to the skills, experience, confidence and networks that people can develop through influence and participation activities.
+Every influence and participation activity at Mind should support individuals of all backgrounds and identities to develop their leadership skills in some way.
+The aim is that everyone has opportunity to grow through their influence and participation experience at Mind which supports their wellbeing, career development and ability to effectively contribute to other mental health work nationally and locally.

 Watch this animation for more information about Lived Experience Influence and Participation.

-4PI stands for 'Principles; Purpose; Presence; Process; Impact' – you can find out more about the framework by visiting NUSN’s website.
+4PI stands for 'Principles; Purpose; Presence; Process; Impact' – you can find out more about the framework by visiting NSUN’s website.

-Principles of good involvement as defined by 4PI – Involvement for Influence (March 2015):
+Principles of good involvement as defined by 4PI National Standards – Involvement for Influence:

 These principles are the basis of all good quality involvement work.

-There are a variety of ways people with lived experience can take part in our work at Mind, some of these offer people the opportunity to participate in our work and help us achieve our aims.
-Others help us shape current and future work, people taking part use their skills and experiences to help us make decisions within our services and the organisation.
-All opportunities at Mind adhere to the principles of good involvement, our ethos and approach to the principles are also demonstrated in our Influence and Participation Policy.
+There are a variety of ways people with lived experience can take part in our work at Mind.
+Some of these offer people the opportunity to participate in our work and help us achieve our aims.
+Others help us to shape current and future work, where people taking part use their skills and experiences to help us make decisions within our services and the organisation.
+All opportunities at Mind adhere to the principles of good involvement.
+Our ethos and approach to the principles are also demonstrated in our Influence and Participation Policy.